elastic/kibana/x-pack/plugins/apm/dev_docs/routing_and_linking.md

 `useApmParams` will strip query parameters for which there is no validation.
 The route path should match exactly, but you can also use wildcards: `useApmParams('/*)`.
 In that case, the return type will be a union type of all possible matching routes.

-Previously we used `useUrlParams` for path and query parameters, which we are trying to get away from.
-When possible, any usage of `useUrlParams` should be replaced by `useApmParams` or other custom hooks that use `useApmParams` internally.
+Previously we used `useLegacyUrlParams` for path and query parameters, which we are trying to get away from.
+When possible, any usage of `useLegacyUrlParams` should be replaced by `useApmParams` or other custom hooks that use `useApmParams` internally.

 ## Linking